 Pros:

-- The active volcano is on the Big Island, and most families want to see Kilauea.
+- The active volcano is on the Big Island; most families want to see Kilauea.

-- Accommodation on the Big Island can be less expensive than the other islands.
+- Accommodation on the Big Island can be less expensive than on the other islands.

 Cons:

 - Many visitors aren’t as impressed by the volcano as they think they will be.
 If you’re expecting a cartoon-style eruption, you’ll be disappointed.
-You also can’t always find active lava flow, and many people do not know that.
+You also can’t always find active lava flow; many people do not know that.

-- While the Big Island offers a plethora of natural activities, fewer human-made activities are available.
+- While the Big Island offers many natural activities, fewer human-made activities are available.

 Which Hawaii island is best for families?